Skip to content

 eps-pred becomes a problem again in few-steps sampling.
 At the extreme of 1 step, we're trying to generate a clean image from pure noise, however the eps-pred model only predicts the noise to remove from an image.
 Removing noise from pure noise results in... nothing.
 Empty.
 Oops, that's bad.

-That's the problem the authors of this work faced.
-They propose a few reparameterizations that fix this, the most influential of which being (tangential) velocity prediction (v-pred):
+That's the problem researchers of this work faced.
+They propose a few reparameterizations that fix this, the most influential of which being velocity prediction (v-pred):

 You might remember that there was also a "velocity" \(u,\) that being what the flow matching models predict.
 On the other hand, v-pred is also often also called velocity prediction.
 How do they relate to each other?